A Mechanistic Analysis of Transformers for Dynamical Systems: Nonlinear Systems and Sparse Observations

-We consider transformer variants with both $2D$ and $3D$ latent dimensions, trained with and without learned positional encoding (PE) for 10 different seed values.
-All models share the same MLP architectures and same training protocol (e.g. epoch number, learning rate etc).
-This setup mirrors our earlier experiments on the Van der Pol system and allows for a direct assessment of the transformer's ability to recover latent structure when only partial observations are available.
-The choice of the $2D$ and $3D$ latent dimensions for the transformer was made given the prior knowledge that we have about the true dimensionality of this system.
-We remind the reader that the data were sampled from a two-dimensional (symmetric) non-linear manifold embedded in a three-dimensional space.
+We consider Transformer variants with $d_{\mathrm{lat}}=2$ and $d_{\mathrm{lat}}=3$, trained with and without PE for 10 different random seeds.
+All models share the same MLP architecture and training protocol (e.g., number of epochs, learning rate).
+This setup mirrors our earlier experiments on the Van der Pol system and allows for a direct assessment of the Transformer's ability to recover latent structure when only partial observations are available.
+The choices $d_{\mathrm{lat}}=2$ and $d_{\mathrm{lat}}=3$ were made using prior knowledge of the true dimensionality of this system.
+Recall that the data were sampled from a two-dimensional (symmetric) nonlinear manifold embedded in a three-dimensional space.

-From these experiments (Figure \ref{fig:CI_Errors_Box_Plot}), we observe that the MLP only baseline exhibits the highest mean-squared error $|MSE|$ among all architectures.
-In contrast, the Transformer-based models generally achieve lower errors, though the 2D-attention variants display substantial variance across training runs with some instances performing worse than the MLP.
-This suggests that incorporating 2D attention can lead to unstable training dynamics and inconsistent predictive performance.
-The 3D-attention models demonstrate the best overall performance and lowest median errors.
+From these experiments (Figure \ref{fig:CI_Errors_Box_Plot}), we observe that the MLP-only baseline exhibits the highest MSE among all architectures.
+In contrast, the Transformer-based models generally achieve lower errors, though the variants with $d_{\mathrm{lat}}=2$ display substantial variance across training runs, with some instances performing worse than the MLP.
+This suggests that using $d_{\mathrm{lat}}=2$ can lead to unstable training dynamics and inconsistent predictive performance.
+The models with $d_{\mathrm{lat}}=3$ demonstrate the best overall performance and lowest median errors.
 Notably, the inclusion of positional encoding (PE) does not appear to provide any systematic improvement in either the 2D or 3D configurations.

-\paragraph{Results and observations} Despite the fact that the underlying inertial manifold of the Chafee–Infante system is two-dimensional, the Transformer with a 2D latent space does not recover a clean, unfolded representation.
-As illustrated in Figure~\ref{fig:CI_Projection_2D}, the learned embedding of $\mathbf{z} + \mathbf{u}_{10}^{\mathrm{emb}}$—our effective latent coordinates, following the notation introduced in the Van der Pol example—does not form a smooth 2D surface but instead collapses into a narrow, thickened curve.
+\paragraph{Results and observations} Despite the fact that the underlying inertial manifold of the Chafee-Infante system is two-dimensional, the Transformer with $d_{\mathrm{lat}}=2$ does not recover a clean, unfolded representation.
+As illustrated in Figure~\ref{fig:CI_Projection_2D}, the effective latent coordinate $\mathbf{h}_t=\mathbf{e}_t+\mathbf{z}_t$ (cf.\ Eq.~\eqref{eq:effective_latent}) does not form a smooth two-dimensional surface but instead collapses into a narrow, thickened curve.
 This indicates that the model is not able to discover the full two-dimensional parametrization of the attractor.